obsproject/obs-studio/docs/sphinx/reference-scenes.rst

    :return: The sceneitem associated with a source in a scene.
 Returns NULL if not found.

+   .. deprecated:: 31.0
+      This function is problematic because there can be multiple items of the same source in a scene.
+      In that case, which of those this function will return is undefined.
+      If this is the behavior you need, manually use :c:func:`obs_scene_enum_items` instead.

 ---------------------

 .. function:: void obs_sceneitem_set_id(obs_sceneitem_t *item);